shaneashford/Starting-out-with-Python/README.md

 # Starting out with Python
- Follow along exercises and assignments for an Intro to programming course using Python.
+ Follow along exercises and assignments for an intro to programming course using Python.

  From the course syllabus: